What is the Difference Between Accuracy, Precision, and Resolution?

 Figure 3.
 Reducing the number of rings greatly reduces the ability to measure accuracy or precision.

-In the above two cases, we maintained the same data set but reduced the resolution to a point that it is just a binary value.
-Very little data (there is a digital pun here) can be derived with regards to accuracy and precision in the low-resolution target.
+In the above two cases, we maintained the same data set but reduced the resolution to a point that it's simply a binary value: bull's-eye or no bull's-eye.
+Very little information can be derived with regard to accuracy and precision in the low-resolution target.

 Next Steps: Variation, Error, and Analysis